YuXushi/YuXushi/README.md

 Tried to write something once, but failed and didn't get more inspirations
 i guess you call that volatile inspiration? <i>Shrugs</i> not that it matters.

-And most of all, Dungeon And Dragons player, I guess.
+And most of all, Dungeon And Dragons and GWENT player, I guess.
 ![DnD Image](https://cdn.discordapp.com/attachments/1030786205035532338/1235517518597066802/DnD-Symbol.png?ex=6634a8db&is=6633575b&hm=9350c34d3be4b3deb012f69c5b5d2c14c8194aee714708ec017182d35cacf240&)